Operation Diamond Racket: Release

 The title of the movie created confusion among fans as to whether it was Racket or Rocket.

 Soundtrack

 The music of the film was composed by G. K. Venkatesh, with lyrics penned by Chi.
 Udaya Shankar.
-The song "If You Come Today", sung by Rajkumar became widely popular, as the song was entirely written in unintentionally broken English.
+The song "If You Come Today", sung by Rajkumar became popular for being written entirely in broken English.

 Re-release

-Operation Diamond Racket was re-released across 40 theatres in Karnataka on 31 May 2013.
+The film was re-released across 40 theatres in Karnataka on 31 May 2013.
 The film received a good opening, having collected ₹1 lakh on the opening day in Kapali Theatre, Bangalore.